 Sometimes candidates running in the same set of elections end up helping each other out and it can be great way to get to know other people who might be your future colleagues, so don’t worry about working on your own.

 Myth 11 - “I am not in my final year so I cannot run.”

 Becoming a full-time officer of the Students’ Union does not mean you stop being a student, so anyone can run for the position.
 So while a lot of students see becoming an officer as the perfect end to their studies, plenty of students also see it is as a great way to break up their studies and get some great experience before they graduate.

 The skills you gain from being a full-time officer are second to none including how to lead a team, devise and manage strategy, and the experience of working closely with senior officials on highly sensitive matters.
 So if you’re interested in running for a position at the Students’ Union, don’t wait for your final year.
 Jump in and have a go now, you might just start on a journey you will never forget.
-If not why not consider becoming a Part-time Officer instead?
+If not why not consider becoming a Volunteer Officer instead?